Chronic diarrhoea in adults

 Hormone-secreting tumours (VIPoma, gastrinoma, carcinoid).

-Chronic infection - eg, amoebiasis, giardiasis, hookworm, Cryptosporidium spp., Entamoeba histolytica (may be bloody diarrhoea).
+Chronic infection - for example, amoebiasis, giardiasis, hookworm, Cryptosporidium spp., Entamoeba histolytica (may be bloody diarrhoea).

 Recent antibiotic therapy and Clostridiodes difficile infection.